Home to Danger

-Home to Danger is a 1951 British second feature film noir crime film directed by Terence Fisher starring Guy Rolfe, Rona Anderson and Stanley Baker.
-It was written by Written for Francis Edge and John Temple-Smith from a scenario by Ian Stuart Black.
+Home to Danger is a 1951 British second feature film noir directed by Terence Fisher starring Guy Rolfe, Rona Anderson and Stanley Baker.
+It was written by Francis Edge and John Temple-Smith from a scenario by Ian Stuart Black.

 Plot

 Barbara Cummings returns to Britain following the death of her estranged, wealthy father who is believed to have committed suicide.
 It is expected that the bulk of the estate will pass to his business partner.
 However, when the will is read she is given most of the money as a gesture of reconciliation by her father.
 She clings to her belief that he did not kill himself and investigates the circumstances of his death.
 Before long, plots are being hatched to kill her.